dboddie-canonical-work/disgorged-docs/interface-management.rst

 An interface is most commonly used to enable a snap to access OpenGL acceleration, sound playback or recording, your network, and your $HOME directory.
 But which interfaces a snap requires, and *provides*, is very much dependent on the type of snap and its own requirements.

-See `Supported interfaces <supported-interfaces.md>`__ for a comprehensive list of interfaces and what kind of access they permit.
+See :ref:`Supported interfaces <supported-interfaces>` for a comprehensive list of interfaces and what kind of access they permit.

 -  `Using a GUI <#interface-management-heading--snap-store>`__
 -  `Listing interfaces <#interface-management-heading--listing>`__